Configuration

 Required: No

-Path to an executable script that will be sourced before each test run.
+Path to an executable script that will be sourced before each run.
 The file is executed using source <pre_command>, allowing environment variables to be set and made available to the scenario execution.

 Important constraints: